EMC-Viroscience/updated_illumina_workflow/README.md

 **Rule Priorities:**
 Some rules have assigned priorities (e.g., assemble_filtered has priority 1, blastx_assembled has priority 2) to help guide the scheduler.
 You can adjust these if needed.

-**Optional Announcements:**
-If desired, you can enable the announcement rule to print a message when a sample’s annotation is complete.
-Simply uncomment the relevant rule in the Snakefile.

 **Acknowledgements**
 Nathalie Worp and David Nieuwenhuisje – for the original Illumina workflow that was further adapted here.